ch-stark/argocdpoliciesblog/blog.md

 ## Fixing the issues that ArgoCD gets out of sync

 As a nice example it turned out that as the `RHACM-Policy-Controller` is copying policies into the namespace presenting a Managed-Cluster on the Hub and creating Configuration-Policies which will be applied on the Managed-Clusters.
 ArgoCD-Applications therefore become out-of-sync.
-This can be fixed by setting the resource tracking method to [annotation](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) For sure it makes sense to set this consistently.
+This can be fixed by setting the resource tracking method to [annotation](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method).

 ### Summary